 3. Get Spooked at the Stanley Hotel.

-The famous Stanley Hotel opened on July 4th, 1909.
+The historic Stanley Hotel opened on July 4th, 1909.
 It was built by Freelan Oscar Stanley who happens to be the same guy who invented the steam-powered automobile (not vacuum), the Stanley Steamer.
+Given this, the hotel is on the National Register of Historic Places.

-But the Stanley Hotel’s claim to fame is its role in the Stanley Kubrick horror movie classic, “The Shining.”
-It played the scary Overlook Hotel where Jack Nicholson famously went bonkers and terrorized his family in the hotel.
+But the Stanley Hotel’s claim to fame is its role in the Stanley Kubrick horror movie classic adapted from a Stephen King novel, “The Shining.”
+It played the scary Overlook Hotel where Jack Nicholson famously went bonkers and terrorized his whole family in the hotel.

 Even with the sweeping views of Lake Estes and the Rocky Mountains, the Stanley Hotel still has a spooky reputation.
 The hotel’s builder and owner died in 1940, yet he and his wife have reportedly been seen in the Billiards Room and near the piano in the Concert Hall.
 A former housekeeper seems to have never left room 217.
 And sightings and sounds coming from children, as well as dog and cat ghosts, have been reported by staff.